MonolithProjects/ansible-http_proxy_client/README.md

 # Proxy server address for FTP traffic
 # ftp_proxy: <address>

-# Exclute environment settings from the setup
+# Exclude environment settings from the setup
 exclude_env: no

-# Exclute apt from the setup
+# Exclude apt from the setup
 exclude_apt: no
 ```